jodymgustafson/ana-log/readme.md

 ## Quick Start
 Install using npm
-- npm install --save ana-log
+- npm install --save @worldtreesoftware/ana-log

 For simple logging you can get started without doing any configuration.
 Simply call the getLogger() function to get a root logger and set its level.